-- 18) Which element of the business model addresses the question of why a customer should buy from the firm?
+- 3) Which element of the business model addresses what a firm provides that other firms do not and cannot?

 - A) revenue model

 - B) competitive advantage

 - C) market strategy

 - D) value proposition

-- 19) Which element of the business model relates to the power of customers and suppliers with respect to a business?
+- 4) Which element of the business model refers to the presence of substitute products in the market?

 - A) value proposition

 - B) competitive environment

 - C) competitive advantage

 - D) market strategy

-- 20) Which of the following are Amazon's primary value propositions?
+- 5) Which of the following are Amazon's primary value propositions?

 - A) personalization and customization

 - B) selection and convenience

 - C) reduction of price discovery cost

 - D) management of product delivery